-3-11 Deviation Band Alarm
+3-10 Deviation Band Alarm

 A deviation band alarm presets two reference levels relative to set point.
 Two types of deviation band alarm can be configured for alarm 1 and alarm 2.
 These are deviation band high alarm (A1FN or A2FN select DB.HI) and deviation band low alarm (A1FN or A2FN select DB.LO).
-If alarm 2 is required, then select AL2 for OUT2.
-Now NONE can't be selected for A2FN, otherwise Er06 will appear.
 A1SP and A1HY are hidden if alarm 1 is selected as a deviation band alarm.
 Similarly, A2SP and A2HY are hidden if alarm 2 is selected as a deviation band alarm.
 The trigger level for deviation band alarm moves with the set point.
 For alarm 1, the trigger level=SP1±A1DV.
 For alarm 2, the trigger level=SP1±A2DV.
 One of four alarm modes can be selected for alarm 1 and alarm 2.
 These are: normal alarm, latching alarm, holding alarm and latching/holding alarm.
-See section 3-9 for descriptions of these alarm modes.
+See section 3-8 for descriptions of these alarm modes.

-DBHi will trigger an alarm if the process value is outside of the deviation value (out of band)

-DBLo will trigger an alarm if the process value is within the deviation value (in band)
+2 types of Deviation Band Alarms:

+DB.HI, DB.LO

-2 types of deviation band alarms: DB.HI, DB.LO Deviation band alarm 1: Setup: A1FN, A1MD Adjust: SP1, A1DV Trigger level=SP1±A1DV Deviation band alarm 2: Setup: OUT2, A2FN, A2MD Adjust: SP1, A2DV Trigger level=SP1±A2DV
+Deviation band alarm 1:

+Setup: A1FN, A1MD Adjust: SP1, A1DV

+Trigger level = $SP1\pm A1DV$

+Deviation band alarm 2:

+Setup: OUT2, A2FN, A2MD

+Adjust: SP1, A2DV

+Trigger level = $SP1\pm A2DV$

+A1FN = DB.LO, A1MD = LTCH, SP1 = 100, A1DV = 5

-3-12 Heater Break Alarm
+3-11 Heater Break Alarm

 A current transformer (Part Number TEC99999) should be installed to detect the heater current if a heater break alarm is required.
-The CT signal is sent to input 2, and the PV2 will indicate the heater current in 0.1 amp resolution.
-The range of the current transformer is 0 to 50.0 amp.
-For more detailed descriptions about heater current monitoring, please see section 3-25.
+The CT signal is sent to input 2, and the PV2 will indicate the heater current in 0.1amp resolution.
+The range of the current transformer is 0 to 50.0amp.
+For more detailed descriptions about heater current monitoring, please see section 3-24.

 A furnace uses two 2KW heaters connected in parallel to warm up the process.
 The line voltage is 220V and the rating current for each heater is 9.09A.
-If we want to detect any one heater break, set A1SP=13.0A, A1HY=0.1, A1FN=PV2.L,
+If we want to detect any one heater break, set A1SP=13.0A, A1HY=0.1, A1FN=PV2.L, A1MD=NORM, then: